 PA = Positive Affect, the sum of our experience of positive emotions.

 Positive psychology goes beyond the ‘positive thinking’ that it is often mistaken for.
-Unlike positive thinking, it doesn’t ignore or suppress the negative aspects of life but asks different questions such as how can we find a positive in the negative (reframing), how can we bounce back from tough times (resilience) and how can we find meaning in life-shattering experiences (post-traumatic growth).
+Unlike positive thinking, it doesn’t ignore or suppress the negative aspects of life but asks different questions such as how can we find a positive in the negative (reframing), how can we bounce back from tough times (resilience) and how can we find meaning in life-altering experiences (post-traumatic growth).